FPWR

 We recently hosted a webinar featuring Dr. Tien Lee and Dr. Manasi Jaiman of Aardvark Therapeutics.
 They dove into the science and promise behind ARD‑101—an innovative oral medication aimed at curbing hyperphagia in individuals with Prader‑Willi synd...

-A newly published study on the use of guanfacine extended release (GXR) in individuals with Prader-Willi syndrome (PWS) marks an important step forward in addressing challenging behaviors such as aggression, skin-picking, and hyperactivity.
-Funded by...
+A published study on the use of guanfacine extended release (GXR) in individuals with Prader-Willi syndrome (PWS) marks an important step forward, showing that guanfacine can improve challenging PWS behaviors, including aggression, skin-picking, and ...

 Still United, Still Inspired We're still riding the wave of connection, energy, and inspiration from United in Hope 2025!
 This incredible event brought together three powerful organizations - the Foundation for Prader-Willi Research (FPWR), the Prade...